Home Alone: “Why Don’t I Book?”

 Same with a voice over audition.

 A voice audition must pretty much hit it “just right.”
 The decision-making casting person or show runner listening shouldn’t have to apply any imagination to make it fit exactly into the project.
-Tone, pace, vocal presence and all acting choices must be on point and be ready to drop right in to the actual show.
+Tone, pace, vocal presence and all acting choices must be on point and sound ready to drop right in to the actual show.

 When the decision-maker listens through a few hundred auditions, the rapidly conceived verdict is either “perfect” or “delete.”
 There is no “almost” or “pretty good” or “with some work I think we could get them to it.”
 They apply no imagination to an “almost” read.
 It’s either right or not.
+A few seconds of listening is generally enough to render the verdict.

-The problem is that nailing an audition on your own is deceptively difficult, partially due to poor directing from a non-decision maker (e.g. you or your parent, or even a clueless casting assistant), or no helpful or relevant feedback at all.
+Nailing an audition on your own is deceptively difficult, partially due to poor directing from a non-decision maker (e.g. you or your parent, or even a clueless casting assistant), or no helpful or relevant feedback at all.

 Poor or non-existent direction will result in a tone that’s off, a pace that’s not right or even an acting choice that doesn’t quite hit the mark.You need better ears than yours to give it to you straight: Is this working?
 Is this good enough?